kcarlson/stats-demo-ui/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+To run locally, you need to point `stats-demo-server` in your hosts to `localhost` if running the backend locally

 ### `npm test`

 Launches the test runner in the interactive watch mode.\